HotupdaterHot Updater

 • OTA A to OTA C

-This means devices currently on OTA A or OTA B can download a small patch to OTA C instead of the full changed Hermes bundle.
+This means devices currently on OTA A or OTA B can download a small patch to OTA C instead of the complete new Hermes bundle file.
 Devices that only have the base bundle still use the compressed archive for their first OTA update.
-Devices on an older OTA outside the selected patch bases download the full changed Hermes bundle file instead of a patch.
+Devices on an older OTA outside the selected patch bases download the complete new Hermes bundle file instead of a patch.

 Notes: